vigor19831/ai-assistant/README.md

 **Documents**: place originals in `data/raw_documents/` — root is the default namespace, level-1 subfolders are namespaces, an `_atomize/` folder marks atomization intent; one home per file, no copies.
 Run `python scripts/prepare_docs.py` (or script-runner mode [1]) — parts land in `data/documents/` (files >150 KB split into ~30 KB parts, smaller pass as-is) and auto-index within 60 s.
 For faster indexing see the GPU embedding profile in `config.example.yaml`.
 Never edit `data/documents/` by hand: it is a mirror, and the reconcile treats hand-placed files as leftovers of vanished sources.

 **Chat exports** (AI conversations, decision-heavy dialogs): MOVE the file into an `_atomize/` folder and run mode [2] (`python scripts/prepare_docs.py --full`) — the archivist LLM distills status-disciplined atoms (fact / decision with the exact user quote / recommendation / hypothesis), guarding against advice being read as a decision a year later (drift #67).
 Audit with mode [3] (`--validate`, read-only V1–V6); the producer itself reports only a run-total.
-Known 4B residuals: invented dates, run-to-run language flips (drift #87).
+Atom quality is bounded by the extractor model class: 4–7B models invent dates, echo prompt templates, and merge statements (measured 2026-09-14: an inverted cost fact outranked its true source in live retrieval) — atoms stay OFF until a 14B-class model fits VRAM (drift #92); raw document splits are indexed meanwhile.

 **Queries**: `[prefix] question` routes to a namespace (`[d]` = default; prefixes are configured in `namespaces:`).
 Without a prefix the chat is plain conversation — RAG is strictly opt-in.